spectrocloud/librarium/content/docs/06-integrations/00-ubuntu.md

 <br />

-### Pack Customization
+### Customize Pack

 You can customize the Ubuntu OS pack by using the available configuration parameters exposed in pack in the YAML configuration file.
-Below are a few use case examples.
+Use the exposed parameters to customize the Kubernetes install process

 <br />